imemix/imemix.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: Create a report to help us improve
+about: Create a report to help us improve
 ---

 Please note